roman-milk/roman-milk.github.io/hurricane-gina.md

  "What I am saying is that your wife might sense this lack of complete fulfillment, and she worried that you may seek it somewhere else."

  "Absolutely not.
 I would never cheat on Jenny" I said emphatically.
 She nodded.
-Report_Story #2